talhaorak/folder2file/README.md

 - Implement file content filtering options
 - Add option to limit recursion depth

+## Acknowledgments

+- Thanks to [Michael Herrmann](https://github.com/mherrmann) for the [gitignore_parser](https://github.com/mherrmann/gitignore_parser) library which is used to handle .gitignore rules.

 If you have any suggestions or encounter any issues, please open an issue on the GitHub repository.